NikolasEnt/Vehicle-Detection-and-Tracking/README.md

 ## Results and discussion

-The pipeline is able to correctly lable car areas on a video frames.
+The pipeline is able to correctly lable cars areas on a video frames.
 The final video is [here](https://github.com/NikolasEnt/Vehicle-Detection-and-Tracking/blob/master/project_video_proc.mp4).
 The [Advanced Lane Line](https://github.com/NikolasEnt/Advanced-Lane-Lines) finding algorithm was added for the lane marking.

 - Of course, the algorithm may fail in case of difficult light conditions, which could be partly resolved by the classifier improvement.

-- It is possible to improve the classifier by additional data augmentation, hard negative mining etc.
+- It is possible to improve the classifier by additional data augmentation, hard negative mining, classifier parameters tuning etc.

 - The algorithm may have some problems in case of car overlaps another.
 To resolve this problem one may introduce long term memory of car position and a kind of predictive algorithm which can predict where occluded car can be and where it is worth to look for it.